dfriishecht/robot_localization/README.md

 ## Particle Weight Update

-After a particle position update, we then assign every particle a weight.
+After a particle position update, we assign every particle a weight.
 This process is done by leveraging the Neato's laser scan topic, which provides us with a point cloud from the Neato's LiDAR.
-Every point in the cloud represents where the liDAR encountered some obstacle/wall.
+Every point in the cloud represents a position where the LiDAR encountered some obstacle/wall.
 When we transfer this point cloud to every particle in the particle cloud, we end up with the Neato's LiDAR readings positioned at every particle.
 This is done with the following equation:
 $$x_{off} = dist_l * cos(\theta_p + \theta_l),  x_{coord} = x_p + x_{off}$$
 Where $x_{off}$ is the amount to offset the laser coordinate from the particle on the x axis, $dist_l$ is the distance from the point to the particle, $\theta_p$ is the orientation of the particle, and $\theta_l$ is the orientation of the particle.
 For every particle, we check how far each laser point is from its nearest obstacle.
 Points closer to an obstacle get a higher weight than points further away.
 The weights for every point associated with a particle are summed up, and that becomes the particle's weight.